-GVD recently completed a 95-acre power center in Victorville, California, comprised of such major users as Lowe's, Kohl's, Wal-Mart, Lane Bryant, Marinello's School of Beauty and Turner's Outdoorsman, and a strong line-up of other retail tenants and restaurants, including Chili's, Applebee's, Original Roadhouse Grill, Mimi's Cafe, Johnny Carino's, El Pollo Loco, Wendy's, Sonic Burger, Starbucks, and Baja Fresh.
-In nearby Apple Valley, GVD just developed a 40-acre project featuring Lowe's, Stater Bros. and Walgreens, Wells Fargo Bank, Carl's Jr., Del Taco, Sonic Burger and El Pollo Loco.
+GVD's newer developments include a 95-acre power center in Victorville, California, comprised of such major users as Lowe's, Kohl's, Wal-Mart, Lane Bryant, Marinello's School of Beauty and Turner's Outdoorsman, and a strong line-up of other retail tenants and restaurants, including Chili's, Applebee's, Original Roadhouse Grill, Mimi's Cafe, Johnny Carino's, El Pollo Loco, Wendy's, Sonic Burger, Starbucks, and Baja Fresh.
+In nearby Apple Valley, GVD also developed a 40-acre project featuring Lowe's, Stater Bros. and Walgreens, Wells Fargo Bank, Carl's Jr., Del Taco, Sonic Burger and El Pollo Loco.

 GVD is also actively developing projects in Washington State and in Northern Idaho, recently completing a Kohl's, Starbuck's, Verizon Wireless and Del Taco anchored retail development in Coeur d'Alene, Idaho.
-GVD's "Burgan's Block", mixed use redevelopment project in Spokane, Washington is comprised of a full city block located within the city's University District.
-Plans for the project include a suites hotel, a mix of restaurants and retail.
+GVD's "Ruby Suites", mixed use redevelopment project in Spokane, Washington is comprised of a full city block located within the city's University District.
+The project includes a suites hotel, a mix of restaurants and retail.

-Also under development by GVD are two retail projects in Post Falls, Idaho, and various projects in Coeur d'Alene, Hayden and Ponderay, Idaho, including a mixed use development in Coeur d'Alene with medical office, restaurant and retail space planned.
-GVD's Ponderay project includes the redevelopment of a former K-Mart anchored shopping center together with a planned mixed use project across the street.
+Also under development by GVD are various projects in Coeur d'Alene.
+GVD's Ponderay project includes the redevelopment of a former K-Mart anchored shopping center together with Hotel Ruby, Ponderay and a planned mixed use project across the street.

 In addition to its retail and mixed use projects, GVD owns the Red Lion River Inn property in Spokane, Washington, and together with one of its related companies, GVD Hospitality Management Services, Inc., owns and operates hotels in Spokane and North Idaho.